kushagra2jindal/stableCoinDemo/README.md

 # stableCoinDemo
-Creating a Erc20 token using open zepellin solidity and mapping(peging) it with the ethereum on ganache net.
+Creating a Erc20 token using open zeppelin solidity and mapping(peging) it with the ethereum on ganache net.